Chop Suey!: Commercial performance

 "Chop Suey!" was a moderate success on the charts.
 In Australia, after hitting No. 3 on the Triple J Hottest 100 of 2001, with virtually no airplay on commercial radio, it debuted and peaked at No. 14 in February 2002.
 It is System of a Down's highest-charting single in Australia.
 In the United States, the song peaked at No. 76, making it the band's lowest peaking song on the Billboard Hot 100 due to the fact it was taken off the radio for its political lyrics.
 On the Modern Rock Tracks chart, "Chop Suey!" peaked at No. 7, becoming the band's first top ten single.
 On the UK Singles Chart, it debuted and peaked at No. 17.
+In August 2026, "Chop Suey!" was certified Diamond by RIAA in celebration of Toxicity's 25th anniversary.